Skatteetaten/skatteetaten.github.io/OpenShift/monitoring.md

 layout: page
 ---

-Applications running in our Openshift clusters expose data about their status in four major ways
+Applications running in our OpenShift clusters expose data about their status in four major ways
 * logs in splunk
 * metrics in grafana via prometheus
 * health checks in the application
 * state of the Openshift objects in the cluster

-An overall AuroraStatus for an application is calculated based upon the openshift objects and healthchecks
+An overall AuroraStatus for an application is calculated based upon the OpenShift objects and health checks.

 ## Splunk
-Indexing in splunk is configured when you set up an application.
+Indexing in Splunk is configured when you set up an application.
 A preconfigured logback.xml configuration is available in the docker image so that all applications log in the same pattern.

 ## Metrics